dhes/ColonoscopyPolyp/input/pagecontent/index.md

 --->

-## Translating to the FHIR data model
+#### Translating the Logical Model to FHIR

 From this point we get technical.
 It's time to map this logical model to FHIR.
-From here you will need to know something about FHIR to fully understand the details.
-I suggest your start [here](https://www.hl7.org/fhir/).
+From here you will need to know a little about FHIR.

-The building blocks of FHIR are resources. [_FHIR resources_](https://www.hl7.org/fhir/resource.html) are basic information models that represent health data.
-The task at hand is to link or _map_ our basic logical model to FHIR resources.
+There is a general introduction to FHIR [here](https://www.hl7.org/fhir/).
+The building blocks of FHIR are [_FHIR resources_](https://www.hl7.org/fhir/resource.html).
+Our task is to link or _map_ our basic logical model to FHIR resources.
 FHIR resources are built with [_FHIR data types_](https://www.hl7.org/fhir/datatypes.html).
-FHIR resources and data types are determined by HL7, a health standards organization.
-HL7 standards are voted upon a broad community of healthcare IT professionals.
+FHIR resources and data types are defined by HL7, a health standards organization.
+[HL7](http://www.hl7.org/about/index.cfm?ref=footer) (Health Level Seven International) "is a not-for-profit, ANSI-accredited standards developing organization dedicated to providing a comprehensive framework and related standards for the exchange, integration, sharing, and retrieval of electronic health information that supports clinical practice and the management, delivery and evaluation of health services".
+HL7 maintains the FHIR standard.

 We will use these FHIR resources: